 DISCRETE GRAPHICS CARD IN A LAPTOP

-The discrete graphics card is a stand-alone graphics card which is plugged into the motherboard slot or a separate GPU chip.
+The discrete graphics card is a stand-alone graphics card that is plugged into the motherboard slot or a separate GPU chip.
 It is in contrast with integrated graphics.

 DIFFERENCE BETWEEN INTEGRATED AND DISCRETE GRAPHICS CARD

-Integrated cards are also referred to as onboard card is built into the motherboard and discrete card is plugged into the motherboard.
-Discrete cards are more powerful than the integrated cards.
+Integrated cards also referred to as onboard card is built into the motherboard and discrete card is plugged into the motherboard.
+Discrete cards are more powerful than integrated cards.

-Graphics card is responsible for the processing of images.
-Graphics card works by taking data from the CPU and filters it and after processing it, gives a picture of that data on the screen.
-The images you get on the screen are made up of small dots that are termed as pixels.
+The graphics card is responsible for the processing of images.
+Graphics card works by taking data from the CPU and filtering it and after processing it, giving a picture of that data on the screen.
+The images you get on the screen are made up of small dots that are termed pixels.

 STEPS OF CONNECTING AN EXTERNAL GRAPHICS CARD

-There are three steps required for inserting an external graphics card in your laptop.
-These steps are as follow:
+There are three steps required for inserting an external graphics card into your laptop.
+These steps are as follows:

 - USB Type-C port in your laptop